clblamires/ninesjournal/_posts/2020-02-10-glikzong-and-colapius.md

 Ophinia was confused.
 "What about my pact with Hylia?"

 "Oh, nothing there would change," he replied.
 "I served Hylia as best as I could.
 Your service to the goddess will not change.
 Think it over, Ophinia.
 If you can, converse with Hylia.
 Feel her presence.
 While Majora persists in Calatia, he is somehow able to block our connection to the goddess.
 Do what you can.
 My offer will never be rescinded.
-Think it over.
+My magic can be a great boon to you, though I can sense the magic of Hylia flows powerfully through you already.
+If it is your desire, I can add to that power.
+Think on it.
 We shall speak again."

 With that, the dream ended.
 Ophinia awoke in the morning and saw Nami silently watching the horizon as the sun began to rise.